joshualande/joshualande.github.io/_posts/2013-02-14-marlboro-college.md

 three rows from the
 bottom.](http://joshualande.com/wp-content/uploads/marlboro_community_photo_2008-940x626.jpg)

-I went to [Marlboro College](http://www.marlboro.edu).
+I went to [Marlboro College](http://www.marlboro.edu) and graduated in 2008.
 Marlboro is a liberal arts school in the beautiful hills of [Marlboro, Vermont](http://marlboro.vt.us) with a very small student body of 300 students.
 I loved my experience at Marlboro and excelled in the environment, majoring in Physics and minoring in Computer Science.
 I participated in three summer physics internships and wrote a senior thesis (described below).

 # Undergraduate Research